7Cedars/snapshot-dashboard-next/README.md

 - add counters to categories in search modal
 - Dreate modular ModalDialog
 - update layout main dashboard (more space efficient)
 - fix / implement dynamic resizing of heatmap
+- make notation in URL more efficient space -> s
+- load dates in URL on start of app.

 ## Learn More